Recovering from bowel cancer surgery

 Drips and drains

-At first, you will be given fluids into a vein in your hand or arm.
+You may be given fluids into a vein in your hand or arm.
 This is called a drip or intravenous infusion.
-When you are eating and drinking normally again, the drip is removed.
+Your nurse usually takes this out when you are able to eat and drink normally.

-You usually have a tube put in during the operation to drain urine (pee) from your bladder.
+During bowel cancer surgery, you usually have a tube put in to drain urine (pee) from your bladder.
 This is called a catheter.
-It is taken out when you are eating and drinking normally and can walk to the toilet.
+A nurse will take this out when you are able to eat and drink normally and can walk to the toilet.

 You may have a nasogastric tube.
 This is a tube that goes up the nose and down into the stomach.
-It is used to remove fluid from the stomach until the bowel starts working again.
+A nurse uses this to remove fluid from the stomach.
+Once the bowel starts working again, the nurse will take the tube out.

 Eating and drinking